emqx/cloud-docs/en_US/faq/normal_b.md

 ## Which protocol connections are supported?

-EMQX Cloud deployment supports MQTT over TLS/SSL and WebSockets over TLS/SSL protocol connections.
+EMQX deployment supports MQTT over TLS/SSL and WebSockets over TLS/SSL protocol connections.

 If you need other protocol support, you can submit a ticket or send an email (cloud-support@emqx.io) to us.